weemo/iOS-SDK/sdk-helper/README.md

-#Content

-`sdk-helper` is a sample application which provides an implementation model to help developers integrate the Weemo iOS SDK.
-Refer to the <a href='https://github.com/weemo/iOS-SDK/wiki'>SDK wiki</a> and <a href='http://docs.weemo.com/sdk/ios'>API Reference</a> documentation for more detailed information.
+# Content

+This document comes in addition to the <a href='https://github.com/weemo/iOS-SDK/wiki'>SDK wiki</a> and <a href='http://docs.weemo.com/sdk/ios'>doxygen documentation</a> of the Weemo SDK for iOS project.

+This sample project is provided with the usual disclaimer about how it comes `WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED`, as per the MIT License.

-The goal of this sample project is to give developers a working example of how to start the Weemo singleton, connect and disconnect, authenticate with the Weemo Real-Time Video cloud, and place an audio/video call.
+The goal of this sample project is to give developers a working example of how to start the Weemo singleton, connect and disconnect, authenticate on our network, and place an audio/video call, and to keep it simple.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-#Global Architecture
+# Global Architecture

 This project is divided in two main classes:

 * The `ViewController` is the controller for the rootView of the project.
 Its initialization and display starts the Weemo singleton and connects it to our network.
 It is a WeemoDelegate.
 * The `CallViewController` is the view that appears when a call is placed/is started.
-It allows the user to change the video/audio source, to start/stop the outgoing audio and video, and of course hanging up the call.
+It allows the user to change the video/audio source, to start/stop the outgoing audio[^1] and video, and of course hanging up the call.
 It is a WeemoCallDelegate.

-Note: The outgoing audio stream is never really stopped. `audioStop` allows the user to stop sending audio captured from the microphone, but the stream stays open, only sending empty frames.

-##ViewController
-The `viewDidLoad` creates the Weemo singleton by the use of `[Weemo WeemoWithAPIKey:andDelegate:error]`.

-When the Weemo singleton is connected to our network, the `weemoDidConnect:` signal of the delegate is called.

-From there, users authenticate themselves by using the `authenticateWithUserID:toDomain:` method called when the user presses the 'Authenticate' button, which is answered by the `weemoDidAuthenticate:` signal, if the UID is valid.
-Otherwise, the authenticate method returns a NO.

-After authentication, the application sets the userID as the display name with `setDisplayName:`.

-Once authenticated on the Weemo cloud, users can start and receive calls.

-Because this sample application does not provide any roster-like functionality, the user can enter a userID that is known to be valid and authenticated beforehand (on the same application running on another device) and press the 'Call' button to call.

-The WeemoCall is created after the `createCall:` method is called.
-It is returned to the application by means of the `weemoCallCreated:` function, if any call is created.
-Otherwise, no call is sent to the delegate.

-The availability of the contact can be checked with the `getStatus:` method of the Weemo singleton.
-The contact status is returned to the application by means of the `weemoContact:CanBeCalled:` delegate method.

-When a call is received, a pop-up is displayed.
-The call can be picked up by calling the `resume` method of the call or denied by calling the `hangup` method.

-##CallViewController

-Once a call has been created and returned to the application, or picked-up, this object's view is displayed on top of the root view controller.

-The two UIViews used to display the video streams are set in the `viewWillAppear` of this ViewController.

-##Known Limitations

-* The video frame may appear cropped on the mobile device.
-<br />Workaround: Change the orientation of the device.
-When the screen rotates, the entire video frame will appear.
-* The authentication may not work, in this case the `SIP OK` does not appear.
-<br />Workaround: Close and kill the app.
-Relaunch and it should work.
-If not repeat this manipulation.
-* Toggling the HD/SD button does not work.
-<br />Workaround: There is no workaround.
-The button toggles the video quality but the button label does not change.
+## ViewController

+The Weemo iOS-SDK initialization code is found in the `viewDidLoad:` method of the rootViewController:

+	…
+	NSError *err;
+	[Weemo WeemoWithAPIKey:APIKEY andDelegate:self error:&err];
+	…

+Note that we don't keep a reference to the created Weemo singleton (which is available through the class method `+ (id)instance`), nor do we test the error this method can return (which is bad practice).

+Authentication takes place in the action started by the `b_authenticate` UIButton, `authenticate:`.

+	…
+	if ([[Weemo instance]authenticateWithUserID:[[self tf_yourID]text]
+								   toDomain:TECHDOMAIN])
+	…

+Contrary to what seems implied in this code, the connection is not done synchronously.
+The boolean returned by the authentication method depends on <a href=https://github.com/weemo/poc/wiki/Naming-rules>the correctness</a> of the UserID used.

+If the Weemo singleton is connected, the `Authenticate` button is changed in a `Disconnect` button.
+The action called upon press is

+	…
+	[[Weemo instance] disconnect];
+	…
+This method disconnected the Weemo singleton from the network.
+The singleton is not destroyed.
+To reconnect, simply use the `WeemoWithAPIKey:andDelegate:error:`.
+The user have to re-authenticate afterwards.

+### Delegate

+All those methods are called by the Weemo singleton object and implemented in the sample application.

+##### `weemoCallCreated:`

+This method is called upon receiving a call (status is `CALLSTATUS_INCOMING`) or upon placing a call (another status `CALLSTATUS_PROCEEDING` or `CALLSTATUS_RINGING`).
+The call status tells which case applies.

+##### `weemoDidConnect:`

+On connection success or failure, the `weemoDidConnect:` method is called.
+In this code, the reaction is only about GUI changes.

+##### `weemoDidAuthenticate:`

+After authentication success or failure, this method is called.
+On success, the displayName is set.
+The error management is here reduced to its minimum: we display that there was a connection error.

+##### `weemoDidDisconnect:`
+After a disconnection attempt (or a remote disconnection), this method is called.
+In this sample code, we reinitialize the GUI and try to reconnect the SDK to the network if the disconnection was a user action.

+##### `weemoContact:canBeCalled:`
+This method is called after the user checks the availability of a contact.

+## CallViewController

+Once a call has be created and returned to the application, or picked-up, this object's view is displayed on top of the root view controller.

+The two UIViews used to display the video streams are set in the `viewWillAppear:` of this ViewController.

+	…
+	[[self call]setViewVideoIn:[self v_videoIn]];
+	[[self call]setViewVideoOut:[self v_videoOut]];
+	…

+Both data streams (audio and video) starts upon call start.
+Each buttons of the View is linked to a WeemoCall action: pick-up/hang-up the call, switch Video source, start/stop video capture, start/stop audio capture.

+### Delegate

+##### `weemoCall:videoReceiving:`
+This function is called when the remote client starts or stops its outgoing video stream, allowing you to adapt the GUI of the call view.

+##### `weemoCall:videoSending:`
+This function is the matching local function of the previous.
+The client starts or stops its outgoing video stream, allowing you to adapt the GUI of the call view.

+##### `weemoCall:videoProfile:`
+This function is called when the incoming video changes profile.

+##### `weemoCall:videoSource:`
+This function is called when the Video source changes.

+##### `weemoCall:audioSending:`
+This is called after a change in the audio capture.
+If YES, the client is sending what the microphone is capturing.
+If NO, the client sends empty audio frames.

+##### `weemoCall:callStatus:`
+This is called when the status of the call changed, allowing you to remove the callView from the application, using whatever means you want.

+A function is not implemented in this example:

+##### `weemoCall:audioRoute:`
+Called when the audio route changes, upon headset connection.

+[^1]: If you read the <a href='https://github.com/weemo/iOS-SDK/wiki'>wiki</a> carefully, you already know that the outgoing audio stream is never really stopped. `audioStop` allows the user to stop sending audio captured from the microphone, but the stream stays open, sending empty frames.